 Y'know things that are all the rage?
 Blogs.
 Everyone has one; or at least had one before Facebook, Twitter and Google+ diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people having a midlife crisis makes me long for a 'Shut up' button — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people waste their lives telling each other about their shockingly tedious days erodes my will to live — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
 Who says I'm late to the social party?

 I pity people coming through the UK’s so-called security system.
 It’s nonsensical, farcical, and utterly corruptible.
 And that’s it’s good points.

 - · 1483 words (sucks up about 7 mins)

 How effective is your virus/malware/rootkit protection?
 Do you think the software’s doing its job properly?
 I think otherwise.

 - · 411 words (wastes about 2 mins)